d2l-ai/d2l-en/chapter_natural-language-processing/subword-embedding.md

 1. When there are too many subwords (for example, 6 words in English result in about $3\times 10^8$ combinations), what problems arise?
 Can you think of any methods to solve them?
 Hint: Refer to the end of section 3.2 of the fastText paper[1].
 1. How can you design a subword embedding model based on the continuous bag-of-words model?
 1. To get a vocabulary of size $m$, how many merging operations are needed when the initial symbol vocabulary size is $n$?
+1. How can we extend the idea of BPE to extract phrases?